 Southington, CT (April 23, 2026) – A camper fire spread to a nearby two-story split-level home early Thursday, April 23, at 27 Heritage Drive in Southington.
-Southington Fire responded to the scene at approximately 1:10 a.m. and worked through the early morning hours to bring the fire under control by around 3:45 a.m.
+The Southington Fire responded to the scene at approximately 1:10 a.m. and worked through the early morning hours to bring the fire under control by around 3:45 a.m.

 Firefighters rescued a dog from the property as residents evacuated the home.
 The fire extended from the camper to the exterior of the house, prompting a second alarm.
 Emergency units from several neighboring communities provided mutual aid support.